theislab/chemCPA/README.md

 - `preprocessing`: Notebooks for processing the data.
 For each dataset there is one notebook that loads the raw data.
 - `tests`: A few very basic tests.

-All notebooks are converted to Python scripts using [jupytext](https://github.com/mwouts/jupytext) to make them easier to review.
+All notebooks also exist as Python scripts (converted through [jupytext](https://github.com/mwouts/jupytext)) to make them easier to review.